Data Processing Agreement

 - additional information about the webinar participant collected by the Client from registration form, during webinar or chat.

-- regarding persons whose data is collected through forms and surveys: email address.
+- regarding persons whose data is collected through forms: email address.

 The Service also allows for the processing of other information such as: